AYUSHMSINGH2004/Netflix-Data-Analysis/README.md

 Import the data from the Netflix_data.csv file into your newly created table.

 Run the queries in the Solutions_to_Netflix_Business_Problems.sql file to see the results of the analysis in action.a real-world dataset.

+## Author - Ayush M Singh

+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!